Business - Accounting

 Students continue to enhance key workplace skills and business ethics by further exploring the goals and methods of managerial accounting.
 Specific topic areas include budgeting, performance evaluation in decentralized businesses and financial statement analysis.
 Students will also focus on business decisions using managerial accounting tools such as relevant costing.
 The curriculum is delivered in lecture, case and problem-solving format making extensive use of Excel.

-Pre-requisites: ACC2233 and ACC2343 or ACC2343 and ACC2354
+Pre-requisites: ACC2233 AND ACC2343 or ACC2343 AND ACC2354

 ACC2265 Audit Principles and Business Issues